Never Go Back (novel): Plot

-Reacher arranges a meeting with Sullivan to buy time until Turner arrives, and then stages an escape, stealing Sullivan's ID and giving it to Turner.
-The two find her car and leave, but are intercepted by Metro police and end up ditching their ride and fleeing to Berryville, where Reacher informs Turner that her men in Afghanistan were assassinated, and that the charges against her were invented to cover up illegal activity.
+Reacher arranges a meeting with Sullivan to buy time until Turner arrives.
+He then stages an escape, stealing Sullivan's ID and giving it to Turner.
+The two attempt to flee in Turner's car but are intercepted by Metro police.
+They escape on foot to Berryville, Virginia, where Reacher informs Turner that her men in Afghanistan were assassinated and the charges against her were invented to cover up illegal activity.
 Finding themselves tracked by unusual men, they hitch a ride into West Virginia.

-Reacher steals money and a car from deceased meth dealer Claughton, but his relatives identify the car, locate Reacher and Turner's motel, and confront them.
-Reacher intimidates them into backing down, and takes one of their trucks.
-Turner says the mission in Afghanistan was linked to a Pashtun elder, later identified as Emal Zadran, and theorizes that Morgan, the unusual men, and higher-ups in the army's chain of command (who are using the pseudonyms Romeo and Juliet) are working together to protect him.
-She also insists that Reacher go to Los Angeles to deal with Dayton.
-They track down Samantha, but Espin later confirms that the paternity claim is bogus as he found that someone named Romeo had secured a falsified birth certificate from a crooked LA lawyer and had Candice sign it for $100.
+Reacher steals money and a car from deceased meth dealer Claughton, but his relatives identify the car, locate Reacher and Turner's motel and confront them.
+Reacher intimidates them into backing down and takes one of their trucks.
+Turner says the mission in Afghanistan was linked to a Pashtun elder, later identified as Emal Zadran, and theorizes that Morgan, the unusual men and higher-ups in the army's chain of command (using the pseudonyms Romeo and Juliet) are working together to protect Zadran.
+She also insists that Reacher go to Los Angeles to confront Candice.
+They track down Samantha, but Espin confirms that the paternity claim is bogus as he found that someone named Romeo had secured a falsified birth certificate from a corrupt lawyer and had Candice sign it for $100.
 Sullivan also discovers that the homicide charge was faked as well, clearing Reacher of any potential legal consequences.

-Through Edmonds, Reacher and Turner learn that an illicit operation was being run through Fort Bragg army base in North Carolina under the control of Crew Scully and Gabriel Montague, both Deputy Chiefs of Staff, involving the smuggling of contraband using empty ordnance crates.
-Reacher arranges for Morgan and Staff Sgt.
-Ezra Shrago, one of the smugglers, to be arrested, and locates Scully and Montague at Dove Cottage in Georgetown, a private club owned by Scully and Montague, where both men choose to commit suicide rather than be arrested.
+Through Edmonds, Reacher and Turner learn that an illicit operation was being run through Fort Bragg under the control of Crew Scully and Gabriel Montague, both Deputy Chiefs of Staff, involving the smuggling of contraband using empty ordnance crates.
+Reacher arranges for Morgan and Staff Sergeant Ezra Shrago, one of the smugglers, to be arrested, and locates Scully and Montague in Georgetown, where both men choose to commit suicide rather than be arrested.
 Morgan and Shrago reveal that Zadran had been supplying their bosses with opium, and Turner's name is cleared, allowing her to resume command.
-They part ways, and Reacher drops his phone in the trash and sits on a bench waiting for the next bus.
+Reacher drops his phone in the trash and sits on a bench waiting for the next bus.